Tyrrrz/Tyrrrz.me/src/data/blog-posts/hotkey-editor-control-in-wpf/Post.md

 ## WPF user control

-### View layer

-For making the actual WPF control you can either derive from `TextBox` or make your own `UserControl`.
+To make the actual WPF control, you can either derive from `TextBox` or make your own `UserControl`.
 I chose the latter, mainly for two reasons:

-- I can hide all the inherent textbox properties that aren't applicable for my control.
+- I can hide all of the inherent textbox properties that aren't applicable for my control.
-- I have less limitations in case I need to replace textbox with a different control or add something on top of it.
+- I have fewer limitations in case I need to replace textbox with a different control or add something on top of it.

 ```xml
 <UserControl x:Class="Your.Namespace.HotkeyEditorControl"